theshaunwilson/theshaunwilson/README.md

 Hey, I'm Shaun!
 I'm a Software Engineer driven by technology's potential to create meaningful impact.
 My unique blend of technical expertise and business knowledge allows me to develop innovative solutions that deliver real value.

 I'm currently open to new clients and opportunities.
-Feel free to reach out via email or LinkedIn.
+Please feel free to reach out to me through email or LinkedIn.

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">